Australian Agriculture: Broadacre Crops

 Canola

-Western Australia was the largest canola producing state with 3.1 million tonnes sold, accounting for 41 per cent of total national production sold.
-Victoria was the only state to produce more levied tonnes of canola in 2023-24 when compared to 2022-23, with a 14 per cent increase.
-New South Wales was the second largest canola producing state, with 2.0 million tonnes sold, closely followed by Victoria with 1.8 million tonnes of canola sold.
-Western Australia, New South Wales and Victoria combined accounted for 91% of the total canola sold, the same proportion these states represented in 2022-23.
+Western Australia remained the largest canola producing state with 3.0 million tonnes sold, accounting for 44 per cent of total national production sold.
+New South Wales was the second largest canola producing state, with 1.9 million tonnes sold, closely followed by Victoria with 1.4 million tonnes of canola sold.
+Western Australia, New South Wales and Victoria combined accounted for 93 per cent of the total canola sold, a slight increase in proportion from the previous year.

 1. Australian Statistical Geography Standard Edition 3